-- Lead Teachers typically have a Bachelor's degree or higher level completed course-work in early childhood education, child development, or a related field; - Assistant teachers typically hold an Associate's degree, child development credential (CDA) or higher in early childhood education, child development, or a related field; - Professional Teacher Aide, serve as a short-term substitute for an absent teacher or assistant teacher. - Teacher Aide, work alongside the professional staff within the classroom to offer support in the care of the children;
+- Lead Teachers typically have a Bachelor's degree or higher level completed course-work in early childhood education, child development, or a related field; - Assistant teachers typically hold an Associate's degree, child development credential (CDA) or higher in early childhood education, child development, or a related field; - Full-time Support Teachers- serve as full-time support staff, and substitute for an absent teacher or assistant teacher. - Professional Teacher Aide, serve as a short-term substitute for an absent teacher or assistant teacher. - Teacher Aide, work alongside the professional staff within the classroom to offer support in the care of the children;